saffron-lang/saffron/.github/contributing.md

             - `defineType()` for any top level types to keep them from being garbage collected that you don't want also to be defined as values
             - `defineModule()` to create a new module in C, see the time module created in `time.c`
             - `defineBuiltin()` to define a builtin function or value at the top level, e.g. `list` if you want a callable list type.
-            - `defineNative()` can define a function as a builtin and automatically wrap it in a Lox type
+            - `defineNative()` can define a function as a builtin and automatically wrap it in a Saffron type
             - Any definition will keep it from being garbage collected